My family has visited the Smoky Mountains region around and near Gatlinburg, Tennessee, many times over the years.

 230 Apple Valley Rd, Sevierville, TN

-One of our favorite first stops when visiting the Smoky Mountains is a visit to The Apple Barn Cider Mill & General Store (Sevierville, TN) for a fried pie and an apple cider freeze.
+One of our favorite first stops when visiting the Smoky Mountains is The Apple Barn Cider Mill & General Store in Sevierville for a fried pie and an apple cider freeze.

 The cider donuts are pretty amazing too.

-The warm, fried pie is even better with a scoop of vanilla ice cream on top…even if you happen to get there around breakfast time.
+The warm, fried pie is even better with a scoop of vanilla ice cream on top…even if you happen to be there around breakfast time.

 Wander around the complex and you will find a celebration of all things apple.